EPM 101Planning & Budgeting

 Planning

-Planning is exploratory.
-It focuses on understanding possible outcomes, testing assumptions and evaluating alternatives.
-Planning asks, What could happen, and how would we respond?
+Exploratory.
+Focuses on understanding possible outcomes, testing assumptions and evaluating alternatives.
+Asks: What could happen, and how would we respond?

 Budgeting

-Budgeting is declarative.
-It sets targets, allocates resources and establishes accountability.
-Budgeting answers, What are we committing to?
+Declarative.
+Sets targets, allocates resources and establishes accountability.
+Answers: What are we committing to?

 When these two are conflated, problems emerge.
 Planning becomes rigid and budgets become disconnected from reality.
 Effective finance organizations allow planning to remain flexible while using budgets to enforce discipline.